AnantharamanLab/TYMEFLIES_Viral/Reconstruct_vMAGs/README.md

 Metagenome date and season ('date | date in the year | season')

-Metabolisms (mutiple metabolisms separated by '|')
+Metabolisms (multiple metabolisms separated by '|')

-Pathways (mutiple pathways separated by '|')
+Pathways (multiple pathways separated by '|')

 This script will use the file ["VIBRANT_KEGG_pathways_summary.tsv"](https://github.com/AnantharamanLab/VIBRANT/blob/master/files/VIBRANT_KEGG_pathways_summary.tsv) from VIBRANT.

 [script] 03.Reconstruct_vMAGs.step5.generate_AMG_summary_table.pl and 03.Reconstruct_vMAGs.step6.filter_AMG_and_add_metagenome_and_KEGG_info_to_AMG_summary_table.py

+**7 Get all virus normalized abundance**

+First, store all the normalized depths for individual scaffolds from the mapping result of all-scaffolds-mapping.
+Then, get the mean scaffold normalized depth for all scaffolds within a viral genome.

+[script] 03.Reconstruct_vMAGs.step7.get_all_virus_abundance.py

-**7 Summarize AMG frequencies and abundance monthly and calculate AMG abundance for each year-month (for example, "2000-01")**
+**8 Summarize AMG frequencies and abundance monthly (seasonal) and calculate AMG abundance for each year-month (year-season) (for example, "2000-01")**

 This script will generate following results: